uyuni-project/uyuni-rfc/accepted/00000-reboot-required-flag.md

 As the `reboot_info` beacon will be adapted to not fire events indicating that the reboot is not required, it is necessary to adapt the logic of the reboot required flag in server side.
 Currently there is a boolean database column `reboot_needed` at `suseMinionInfo` table for this purpose.
 This column will be modified to be a timestamp `reboot_required_after` and the server will need to compare this timestamp with the `uptime` of the system to determine if a reboot is required or not in a given moment.

-##### Changing Suse distros approach
+##### Changing SUSE distributions approach

 As it is possible to handle the reboot required information using the proposed approach, it will be used for all distributions.
-This implies changing the current approach for Suse systems to not query package/patch metadata for this purpose.
+This implies changing the current approach for SUSE systems to not query package/patch metadata for this purpose.
 Thereby, there will be a standardized implementation for the feature.
 Furthermore, in large installations, the query to list systems requiring reboot will have a better performance.

 ### Drawbacks